November 2023: a crash mostly happens when nobody believes it will.

 September 2022 - Real Home prices start to crash.

 Updated March 6, 2020 - It ain't over until the fat lady sings...in 2033

 Real Estate in Florida (USA) is cheap and will get cheaper over the next months.
 Especially for the European Investor!
-The item below was build in 2005 and comes with central vacuum, central Airco, washer, and dryer,...you name it and it has it!..all for € 280.000
+The item below was built in 2005 and comes with a central vacuum, central Airco, washer, and dryer,...you name it, and it has it!..all for € 280.000

 The video clip above is extremely instructive....and shows how easy it is to run into problems with Real Estate.